 The impact of such a design is best appreciated when you go into that space beyond the Finestri blinds and glass doors.
 An outdoor verandah, the covered glass roof here allows natural light to filter through the perforated steel sheets.
 As the sun rises, reaches its zenith and sets, there is an ever-changing interplay between light and shadow, and a multitude of patterns created on the wood slabs and the floor.
 Working with nature, the space acquires a magical allure, thereby, inducing a sense of being in a state of constant flux.

-Evoking intense emotions, there is no doubt that you come away from the Norton Restaurant not merely having whet your appetite.
+Evoking intense emotions, there is no doubt that you come away from the Norton Restaurant not merely to whet your appetite.
 More than architects regaining control of the ceiling, there is a curious sense that this space has become decidedly personal.

 A print version of this article was originally published in d+a issue 99